AcenoTecnologia/tuxniffer/PLUGINS.md

 The information gathered in this file was partially presented on `.../wireshark/doc/README.plugins`.

 ## Prerequisites
-This guide assumes that you have Wireshark 4.0 installed.
-You can access the [Wireshark repository](https://github.com/wireshark/wireshark) to see instalation instructions.
+This guide assumes that you have Wireshark 4.0 installed, but if you don't this guide will also help you install Wireshark.
+You can access the [Wireshark repository](https://github.com/wireshark/wireshark) to see more detailed instalation instructions.
 You can download id from a package manager or build it from source.
 Make sure that the version you using is the same version that you use to compile the plugins.

 ## Wireshark Plugins